john681611/Invade-and-Annex/common/Functions/AO/Secondary/README.md

     waitUntil { sleep 10;  (count list mainMissionTreshold) < 9;};

+ Should return any _spawnedUnits so they can be cleaned up by AO management

 ## Spawning

 * Don't write your own custom spawning functions use the ones given.